 The M.S. in Speech and Language Pathology program has been offered at AU’s San Juan campus since 2005 and at the Mayaguez campus since the fall of 2015.
 The program launched at the Miami campus in the spring of 2016.

-Our program integrates academic learning and practicum experiences to help you to acquire the competencies needed to work with special populations with different conditions such as: mental retardation, learning disabilities, autism, reading and writing impairments, aphasia, dementia, voice and fluency disorders, hearing impairments, craniofacial abnormalities, and neurogenic speech disorders, articulatory and phonological disorders among others.
-The Program infuses diversity into all its courses and clinical experiences.
+The program trains you in intervention and therapeutic techniques and in the tools used to assess communication disorders in children and adults.
+Academic learning is integrated with practicum experiences to help you acquire the skills needed to work with populations affected by developmental delay, autism, reading and writing impairments, aphasia, dementia, voice and fluency disorders, hearing impairments, craniofacial abnormalities, neurogenic speech disorders, and articulatory and phonological disorders, among others.
+The program integrates sensitivity to diversity into all its courses and clinical experiences.

-One of the advantages of the Speech/ Language Pathology program is that courses are offered only during Fridays and Saturdays which allow students to combine work with the learning experience of completing a master’s degree in this growing health field.
+The program’s practicum placement network offers a variety of clinical sites.
+Courses are offered only on Friday and Saturday, allowing students to combine work with completing a master’s degree in this growing health field.

 The Master of Science in Speech and Language Pathology education program at Albizu University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.